awslabs/aws-sdk-swift/reference/0.x/AWSECRPUBLIC/EcrPublicClient.md

 ### `getAuthorizationToken(input:completion:)`

 Retrieves an authorization token.
 An authorization token represents your IAM authentication credentials and can be used to access any Amazon ECR registry that your IAM principal has access to.
 The authorization token is valid for 12 hours.
-This API requires the ecr-public:​GetAuthorizationToken and sts:​GetServiceBearerToken permissions.
+This API requires the ecr-public:GetAuthorizationToken and sts:GetServiceBearerToken permissions.

 ``` swift
 public func getAuthorizationToken(input: GetAuthorizationTokenInput, completion: @escaping (ClientRuntime.SdkResult<GetAuthorizationTokenOutputResponse, GetAuthorizationTokenOutputError>) -> Void)